-Cartilage is the smooth lining on the surface of bone that plays a role in joint lubrication and shock absorption.
+Cartilage is the smooth lining on the surface of the bone that plays a role in joint lubrication and shock absorption.
 As we get older, the water content in cartilage decreases and other changes in it makes it vulnerable to injury.
 It can get worn out from traumatic sports injuries or a gradual “wear and tear” from years of impact loading of the joint.

 Articular cartilage can be damaged by injury or normal wear and tear.
 Cartilage is a specialized structure that has no blood or nerve supply.
 Once damaged, it does not regenerate itself.
 Current cartilage repair techniques, under certain ideal circumstances, can restore cartilage to near normal.
 Restoring articular cartilage can relieve pain and allow better function.
 Most importantly, it can delay or prevent the onset of arthritis (which is the widespread destruction of cartilage)